shaerul/ELK-Stack-Project/Exploring-Kibana_A_Case_Study.md

 6. Finish your investigation with a short overview of your insights.

   - What do you think the user was doing?
-     - Downloading APM collector from www.elastic.co.
-The APM automatically gathers detailed metrics and errors from inside your applications and push to for ELK Stack Server.
+     - Seems to be downloading APM collector from www.elastic.co.
+The APM automatically gathers detailed metrics and errors from inside applications and push to for ELK Stack Server.

   - Was the file they downloaded malicious?
 If not, what is the file used for?
     - It doesn’t look malicious at all.
 User just intend to download a file.